chase-seibert/blog/_posts/2017-12-19-dont-split-the-team.md

 ### Too Many Products or Product Owners

+If you have multiple products or product owners, you might experience frequent shifting between projects.
+Engineers may feel that they are not able to focus on a problem for long, before they are pulled onto something else.
+Overall velocity may suffer.

-If you have multiple products or product owners, you could split up the team along those lines.
-This works, but keep in mind ideal Scrum team size.
+You could split up the team along product or product owner lines.
+Make sure not to end up with teams that are too small.
 If you only have one or two engineers on a team, you will be subject to wild swings in team velocity when one or both people go on vacation, or are sick.
 You are likely going to struggle to provide healthy levels of code review and mentorship